Why Pelangi Kasih (Rainbow of Love)?

 It is an inspiring story of love, live, learning, and friendships.

-That is more important than any ABCs can do.
+That is more than any alphabet can do.

-When we first started, we were no more than a large floor space above a convenience store.
+When we first started, we were no more than a floor space above a convenience store.
 Now, thanks to the kindness of many different people from all over the world - including the tireless efforts of our volunteers and staff - we have a 3-storey learning center which operates daily.
-Our story is one of hope, of how much good we can all accomplish when many willing hands come together.
+We had 12 kids - now we teach nearly a hundred children every month.
+Our story is one of hope, a microcosm of big dreams coming true in the unlikeliest of places, of how much good we can all accomplish when many willing hands come together.

-We believe in a school that caters to children who desperately need quality education to lift them out of a cycle of poverty and disadvantage but whose families simply cannot afford it.
-Our vision of a school is one built around practical knowledge and fun learning experiences while imparting positive social values; a school that advocates for the rights of all refugees to learn and earn an education.
-We want our kids to have the same bright, colourful childhood memories we grew up with.
-Hence the name of our school, Rainbow of Love, inspired by our founder Jules Rahman Ong, when he came across a school for stateless children in rural Borneo bearing the same name.
+We believe in a school that caters to children who desperately need quality education to lift them out of a cycle of poverty and disadvantage, but whose families simply cannot afford it.
+Our vision is one built around practical knowledge and fun learning experiences while cultivating strong social values; a school that advocates for the rights of all refugees to learn and earn an education.
+We want our kids to have the same bright, colourful childhood memories we were fortunate to grow up with.
+Hence the name of our school, Rainbow of Love, inspired by our very own Jules Rahman Ong, when he came across a school for stateless children in rural Borneo bearing the same name.